The 'Tor is ready' step fails when any systemd service fails

 systemctl is-system-runningas often as we can, before testing other stuff, to identify issues as early as possible.
 IIRC we can't run it for offline scenarios since this check will fail if Tor hasn't started or bootstrapped.
 But I agree the current way this is implemented gives suboptimal feedback.
 Perhaps renaming the "Tor is ready" step to describe more accurately what we test in it would help.

 #4 Updated by bertagaz over 2 years ago

-#5 Updated by bertagaz about 2 years ago
+#5 Updated by bertagaz over 2 years ago

 Here's a systemd journal from https://jenkins.tails.boum.org/job/test_Tails_ISO_feature-13541-save-more-data-on-htpdate-or-tor-failures/75/ that had this problem.